 This is seen when Brown distorts historical facts about overpopulation and the Black Death in order to create a realistic argument for sterilization.
 The book claims that the Renaissance followed the Black Death to prove that death is followed by birth and justifies Zobrist’s desire for mass human sterilization, but that claim is simply not true (Brown, I).
 One of the most major epidemics of the Black Death, The Great Pestilence, occurred after the Renaissance had already begun (Charney).
 In addition, Brown’s claims on the overpopulation epidemic is grossly misstated.
 Zobrist claims that historical records show our population to have been growing exponentially ever since we have been on this earth, and by the mid 21st century we will have a widespread food-shortage among other things due to overpopulation (Brown, I).
 When comparing the world population from 1750 to today, one can clearly see that the population reached an inflection point in 1999 (Exponential Growth).
 Brown’s loosely based “facts” deceive the reader into reading a persuasive argument on the need for sterilization and contribute the excitement of his plot.

 The novel Origins continues Brown’s shift in trend to emphasize the history of science over religion.
 As seen in the progression of Brown’s novels, Brown gradually made a shift from focusing on the history of the Catholic Church to the history of technology.
 In Angels & Demons and Da Vinci Code, the historic mysterious surrounding the Catholic Church were the basis for the novels’ plotlines.
-In Lost Symbol, the historic emphasize shifted slightly away from the Catholic Church and more toward the Freemasons.
+In The Lost Symbol, the historic emphasize shifted slightly away from the Catholic Church and more toward the Freemasons.
 In Inferno and finally Origins, the historical references were almost entirely focuses on science and technology.

-While the historic references gradually shifted throughout Brown’s novels, he continued to incorporate a secret organization in each novel and distort their history to contribute to the storyline.
+While the historic references gradually shifted throughout Brown’s novels, he continued to incorporate a secret organization in each novel and distort its history to contribute to the storyline.
 In each novel, a secret organization is incorporated into the novels in order to add mystery to the book.
 Since most readers are unfamiliar with the history surrounding secret organizations, such as the Opus Dei, Illuminati, and Palmarian Church, the Brown’s historical references easily appear factual.
 This gives Brown the ability to distort fact from fiction regarding these organizations in a way that will contribute to the excitement and mystery of the novels.

 In Origins, history is used as a way to answers humanity’s biggest questions.
 In doing so, Brown must present the reader with context to the battle between two of the largest forces on earth: science and religion.
 He does this because many world religions and scientists have attempted to answer these questions for centuries, but none has succeeded.
 In order to successfully find the answers, Brown relies on distorting the historical facts based on technology and science’s current understanding of these questions.
 In presenting the history of both science’s battle with religion and technology’s advancements, Brown presents answers to the two questions, and if true, the answers would surely have serious implications on the future of religion and the emergence of science in our understanding of human existence.